-A RIPE submittal is limited to issues for which the safety impact associated with an issue addressed by a LAR can be modeled directly or with surrogates using PRA.
-The licensee's LAR technical justification is a risk-related justification that leverages previous NRC evaluations and approvals regarding the plant's adoption of 10 CFR 50.69 IDP, or equivalent, and TSTF-505 or TSTF-425 license amendments.
-Therefore, one of DRA's PRA branches will be assigned to review a RIPE LAR and will be the lead branch providing an SE input.
-The PM should also assign other technical and environmental branches depending on the subject matter of the request, but those branches will be assigned initially as concurrence only on the acceptance review to determine if there is no technical objection in applying the RIPE process.
+A RIPE LAR submittal is limited to issues for which the safety impact associated with an issue addressed by a LAR can be modeled directly or with surrogates using PRA to show that there is no or a minimal impact on safety.
+The licensee's LAR technical justification is a risk-related iustification that leverages previous NRC evaluations and approvals regarding the plant's adoption of a 10 CFR 50.69 IDP, or equivalent, and TSTF-505 or TSTF-425 license amendments.
+Therefore, one of DRA's PRA branches will be assigned to review a RIPE LAR and will provide an SE input.
+The DORL PM should also assign other technical and environmental branches depending on the subject matter of the request, but those branches will be assigned initially to determine if there is no technical objection in applying the RIPE process.
 No technical objection means that the technical branch has no objection to applying RIPE for the request without additional review in the branch's respective technical area.
 This review entails reviewing the request to ensure that the concerns related to the branch's technical area have been considered by the IDP.
 Any technical objections identified by the branch must be supported by a sound regulatory basis that challenges the safety impact characterization.